September 11 attacks advance-knowledge conspiracy theories: Israel

 It was reported that the Mossad informed the Federal Bureau of Investigation (FBI) and Central Intelligence Agency (CIA) in August 2001 that as many as 200 terrorists were slipping into the United States and planning "a major assault on the United States."
-The Israeli intelligence agency allegedly cautioned the FBI that it had picked up indications of a "large-scale target" in the United States and that Americans would be "very vulnerable."
+The Israeli intelligence agency allegedly cautioned the FBI that it had picked up indications of a "large-scale target" in the United States and that Americans would be "very vulnerable".

 In September 2001, The New York Times and Israeli newspaper Haaretz reported that four hours after the attack, the FBI arrested five Israelis who had been filming the smoking skyline from the roof of a white van in the parking lot of an apartment building, for "puzzling behavior".
 They were charged with illegally residing in the United States and working there without permits.
 The Israelis were said to have pulled into the parking lot after the destruction of the first tower and videotaped the remainder of the disaster with what was interpreted as cries of "joy and mockery".
+The incident became known as the "dancing Israelis" in conspiracy theory circles.
 Police found the van and a search revealed $4,700 in cash hidden, along with foreign passports and a boxcutter which aroused suspicions and led to the detention of the occupants.
-The men were held in detention for more than 2 months, during which time they were subjected to interrogation and polygraph tests, before being deported back to Israel; one of the men (Paul Kurzberg) refused to take the test for 10 weeks, and then failed it.
+The men were held in detention for more than 2 months, during which time they were subjected to interrogation and polygraph tests, before being deported back to Israel.
+Back home, several of the men appeared on an Israeli TV chat show, where one of them, Oded Ellner, subsequently stated that “The fact of the matter is we are coming from a country that experiences terror daily.
+Our purpose was to document the event”.

-The five men worked at the company Urban Moving Systems, owned and operated by Dominik Suter.
-After the men were arrested the FBI searched their offices and questioned Suter, however Suter fled to Israel before he could be questioned further.
+The five men worked at the company Urban Moving Systems Inc, owned and operated by Dominik Suter.
+After the men were arrested, the FBI searched their offices and questioned Suter; however, Suter fled to Israel before he could be questioned further.
 Eventually, Suter's name appeared on the May 2002 FBI Suspect List, along with the Sep 11 hijackers and other suspected extremists.